 What you need here is a Minimum Viable Product.

-The simplest and most popular definition would be: an MVP is a version of a product that has enough features to be released among early adopters, which gives the company a possibility to gain valuable feedback and insight about user behaviour.
+The simplest and most popular definition would be: an MVP is a version of a product that has enough, basic features to be released among early adopters, which gives the company a possibility to gain valuable feedback and insight about user behaviour.

 This means that a minimum viable product is not a final product version, but rather the most basic one that could be released to the market.
 This way, the risk remains low: you’re able to find out whether the users like your product, what you should improve, and where your idea is lacking.
 All done at the lowest possible cost!